gavinhsmith/Minecraft-Server-Interface/README.md

 ## Starting MSI
 as of right now, MSI only works on windows, so you MacOSX and Linux users will have to wait.

-open your console in the repository and run the command `msi`
+open your console in the repository and run the command `msi`.

-The MSI server will have started and you can now access it at `http://localhost:600/`
+The MSI server will have started and you can now access it at `http://localhost:600/`.

 ## Using MSI
 ### Basic